sindresorhus/sindresorhus.github.com/source/content/apps/one-thing.md

 Do something similar to the above answer.

+#### How can I show a random quote in the menu bar? {#quote}

+You can use the Shortcuts app for this.
+Here is an [example shortcut](https://www.icloud.com/shortcuts/35d88a7b56154893bd2e28e3988410f1).

+Shortcuts does not yet support automation, so you have to use the time trigger in the [Shortery](https://apps.apple.com/us/app/shortery/id1594183810) app to run the shortcut at a certain interval to change the quotes.

 #### How can I put spacing on the sides of the text?

 You can add some horizontal padding around the text by adding multiple spaces to the “Prefix” and “Suffix” settings.